CharlesLiuCool/ObsidianNotebook/notebook-master/CPT_S 322/Homework/Understanding Software Cost Estimation.md

 ### **Part 5: Final Reflection**

 1. Why is LOC alone not a reliable measure of software cost?
+LOC only measures quantity of code, not complexity, quality, or effort.
+Two same LOC programs can be very different in difficulty, quality, and required knowledge.
+Modern development can significantly reduce lines of code also.
+LOC doesn't capture design, testing, and maintenance costs also.
 2. Which cost factor surprised your group the most?
 Why?
+Maintenance was a very surprising factor.
+We realized that thsi may be very important, but we didn't realize it was such a high expense task.
+Fixing bugs, updating systems, and adapting technologies really adds up.
 ___